 Why get a smartwatch?
-They deliver smartphone notifications, fitness features, apps and more to your wrist, allowing you you to leave your phone in your pocket more often.
+They deliver smartphone notifications, fitness features, apps and more to your wrist, allowing you to leave your phone in your pocket, without missing important alerts.

 Currently, the Apple Watch (starting at $349) is our favorite smartwatch.
 It offers a range of design options, support for Siri and Apple Pay, and a heart-rate monitor.
-It's also compatible with more than 3,500 apps and counting.
-There's a learning curve with the device, but it's the most well-rounded wearable thus far.
-Apple's watchOS 2 will bring native apps — which means faster performance.
+It's also compatible with more than 10,000 apps and counting.
+There's a learning curve with the device, but it's the most well-rounded wearable thus far, and Apple's watchOS 2 software adds a number of new features.

 If you're not an iPhone owner, you might want to wait for Samsung's Gear S2 (on sale in October).
 It offers a clever rotating bezel and a more intuitive interface than the Apple Watch, as well as an optional 3G model.
 The S2 will have 1,000 apps at launch.

-Those are just some of the smartwatches we've tested.
+Those are just a few of the more than two dozen smartwatches we've tested.
 Looking at everything from design to software to performance, we've reviewed all of the major smartwatches to help you find the one that suits you best.
 Here are our top picks.